 The inspector of election for the Annual Meeting, who is appointed by the Board, will count the votes.
-It is expected that a representative of our transfer agent will serve as the inspector of elections.

 PROPOSAL ONE: ELECTION OF DIRECTORS

 Seven persons have been nominated for election at the Annual Meeting.
 All directors are elected annually and hold office until the next annual meeting of stockholders, and until their respective successors are duly elected and qualified, or until their earlier death, resignation or removal.
 On the recommendation of the Nominating and Corporate Governance Committee (the "NCG Committee"), our Board selected and approved the following persons as nominees for election at the Annual Meeting: Joe Bergera, Kevin C. Daly, Ph.D., Scott E. Deeter, Gerard M. Mooney, Laura L. Siegal, Thomas L. Thomas and Mikel H. Williams.
 Each nominee is currently a member of our Board and has agreed to serve if elected.
 Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the nominees named above.